Azure/azure-iiot-opc-vault-service/docs/howto-secureca-services.md

 The OPC Vault service is an online Certification Authorities (CAs) that issues end entity certificates to subscribers.
 The Microservice follows these guidelines in the default implementation.

-1. All certificates must include the following X.509 fields as specified below:
+- All certificates must include the following X.509 fields as specified below:
   - The content of the version field must be v3.
   - The contents of the serialNumber field must include at least 8 bytes of entropy obtained from a FIPS 140 approved random number generator.
+**Important Note:** The OPC Vault serial number is by default 20 byte and obtained from OS cryptographic random number generator.
+The random number generator is FIPS 140 approved o Windows devices, however not on Linux flavors.
+This fact needs to be considered when choosing a service deployment which uses Linux VMs or Linux docker containers, on which the underlying technology OpenSSL is usually not FIPS 140 approved.
   - The issuerUniqueID and subjectUniqueID fields must not be present.
-  - **Important Note:** The CRL Distribution Point (CDP) is not present in OPC OPC Vault CA Certificates, because there are custom methods used in OPC UA to distribute CRLs.
+**Important Note:** The CRL Distribution Point (CDP) is not present in OPC OPC Vault CA Certificates, because there are custom methods used in OPC UA to distribute CRLs.
   - End-entity certificates must be identified with the Basic Constraints extension in accordance with IETF RFC 5280.
   - The pathLenConstraint field must be set to 0 for the Issuing CA certificate.
   - The Extended Key Usage extension must be present and contain the minimum set of Extended Key Usage object identifiers (OIDs).
 The anyExtendedKeyUsage OID (2.5.29.37.0) must not be specified.
-1. Approved asymmetric algorithms, key lengths, hash functions and padding modes must be used.
+- Approved asymmetric algorithms, key lengths, hash functions and padding modes must be used.
   - **RSA** and **SHA-2** are the only supported algorithms (*).
   - RSA may be used for encryption, key exchange and signature.
   - RSA encryption must use only the OAEP, RSA-KEM, or RSA-PSS padding modes.